-Most Sixth Form students have some form of part time work and in many cases; this can blend in satisfactorily with studies.
-However, A Level studies require a considerable commitment to independent study; at least five hours of work per subject outside of lessons.
+Most Sixth Form students have some form of part time work and in many cases, this can blend satisfactorily with studies.
+However, A Level / Level 3 studies require a considerable commitment to independent study; at least five hours of work per subject outside of lessons.

 There is increasing concern that some students give priority to paid work ahead of studies with the inevitable result of lower grades, occasional failure and missed university and career opportunities.
 Talk to your Tutor if you feel this becomes a problem or if you feel that employers are putting pressure on you in any way.
-As a general rule you should not be exceeding ten hours of paid work per week.
+As a rule, you should not be exceeding ten hours of paid work per week.
+Any part-time work should take place outside of the school day.
+Please note that detentions / extra tuition cannot be rescheduled to accommodate part-time work commitments.